Justin Kelly (actor): Career

-In 2019, Kelly began appearing on the Canadian hit series Hudson & Rex as Jesse Mills, an IT specialist for the St. John's Police Department.
-Kelly has played Jesse for four seasons as of Spring 2022.
-Of his feelings about playing Jesse, Kelly said, "I get to really play with these quirks and explore the nerdy comedic side of him, because he’s the youngest one on the team.
-He’s the millennial.
+In 2019, Kelly began appearing on the Canadian series Hudson & Rex as Jesse Mills, an IT specialist for the St. John's Police Department.
+Kelly has played Jesse for four seasons as of early 2022.
+"I get to really play with these quirks and explore the nerdy comedic side of him, because he's the youngest one on the team.
+He's the millennial.
 He makes the jokes that the older folks don’t quite understand.
-That’s something that I just always latched onto and always really enjoyed."
-Following the finale of season 4, the hit show has since been renewed for season 5, set to premier in Fall 2022.
+That's something that I just always latched onto and always really enjoyed."
+After a successful season 4 and season 5, the show was renewed for season 6 in April 2023.

 Personal life

 Justin Kelly has been engaged to Kathryn Fantaske since December 2018.
 They got married in December 2021.
 He attended Earl Haig Secondary School.